-A good alternative to keeping your hair look fresh is using a dry shampoo.
-It will make your hair look fresh and not sacrificing the balayage hair.
+A good alternative to keeping your hair look fresh is using dry shampoo.
+It will make your hair look fresh and not sacrifice the balayage hair.
 Just ensure that all the residue is removed as this will cause a flaky scalp!

 Make deep conditioning treatment a weekly habit

 Because you are dying your hair, it will trigger the strands of your hair into becoming brittle and dry.
 But you can have a weekly deep conditioning treatment for this.
 There are a lot of inexpensive hair conditioning treatment products that are intended for colored hair in stores around your area.
 A beautiful, shiny, and healthy-looking hair will add glory to your balayage hair!

 Heat is the number one enemy of any balayage hair.
 As much as possible, do not use an electric iron and curlers for your hair.
 Even excessive exposure to the heat of the sun will damage the hair.
 It will make your hair turn into brass if ever you can’t get rid of them.

 Need to expose your hair under the heat of the sun?
 You need a protectant spray that will save your hair!
 Just spray it whenever you needed it to spray anytime and everywhere.
 So keep one in your bag since it is a necessity.